ScinDBad/gamEda/README.md

 ___
 ### Instructions:
-- Create a virtual environment
+- Create a virtual environment.
 - __For local work:__ Install `Python 3.9.19`
-- __For Cloud work:__ Set/enable the packages `pkgs.python39`, `pkgs.python39Packages.pip` in the .idx/dev.nix file.
+- __For Cloud work:__ Set/enable the packages `pkgs.python39`, `pkgs.python39Packages.pip` in the `.idx/dev.nix` file.
 - Install `requirements.txt`
+- For API request, get an own API-key from https://www.gamespot.com/api/ or any other site.

 <details>
 <summary>Or install libraies separately in terminal</summary><br>